Online Teaching Policies for Sabrina Weiss

 In the rare event of an emergency that requires me to cancel a substantial portion of the class, I will either find a substitute or issue prorated refunds for the class.
 If I must find a substitute, families will have the option to receive a prorated refund instead of continuing the class.

 I recognize that students have different comfort levels and experience with participating in online class environments.
-Students are welcome to participate in a way that works best for them so long as it does not disrupt our interactions.
+Students are welcome to participate in a way that works best for them so long as it does not disrupt our interactions and contributes to a constructive classroom environment.
 I am mindful of differing comfort levels with video, voice, and text communication, as well as aware of technological limitations.
 Students are welcome to leave video or mic off and use text chat only if they are more comfortable with this, though I do require some form of active/live communication to be used so I know the student has a way to participate.
 Unless there are students with hearing disabilities, I intend to primarily use voice to communicate during live sessions, with text used to send supporting information like terminology or links.

 My classes are high-interaction and discussion-heavy.
 It is best for learners to prepare for live meetings so they can get the most out of them by coming to class ready to participate and reflect on the material.
 I do my best to respect learners’ time and focus by streamlining activities and assignments to be relevant, interactive, and effective for learning.